batcholi/Archean_wiki/src/components/docking/DockingPort.md

 ---

 # Description
 The docking port is a component that allows two builds to be connected together.
-The connection enables the transfer of data, energy, and fluids between the connected builds, but it also physically constrains them together.
+The connection enables the transfer of data, energy, fluids, and **items** between the connected builds, but it also physically constrains them together.
 They are stuck together.

 # Usage
 The docking port does not need to be powered.